-The ATIP Division regularly monitors privacy activities through ongoing communication with branch and directorate liaison contacts.
-These reports are done every month.
+The SCC ATIP Division regularly monitors privacy activities through ongoing communication with branch and directorate liaison contacts.

 Publicly Accessible Information and Inquiry Points

 Info Source is a series of publications containing information on the Government of Canada and on the Government's data collection activities.
 Info Source is intended to help the public access government information and to exercise their rights under the Privacy Act and Access to Information Act.